-I currently work in the community at The Annabelle Davis Centres in Yaxley and Wisbech, working alongside the Clinical Services Director and managing the triaging and allocating of referrals.
+I currently work in the community at The Annabelle Davis Centres in Yaxley and Wisbech, and manage the triaging and allocating of referrals.
 I am also based in a secondary school in Peterborough; work includes short- and longer-term counselling, as well as facilitating the delivery of mental health informed staff training and assemblies.
 In addition, I am involved in pilot projects at Kings Ripton Court in Huntingdon, supporting both staff and residents, as well as at Romsey Mill in Cambridge, to support their youth workers.

 My work as a therapist is integrative and trauma informed, involving working collaboratively with parents/carers and professionals.
 I believe in and am driven by the power of the therapeutic relationship, based on engagement, openness, and equality.
 I aim to empower young people to take steps towards change and ultimately, to support them in enjoying a capacity for a compassionate relationship with themselves and others.
 In equipping young people with a safe space and offering evidence-based psychoeducation, they can be prevented from being pathologised, enabled to process painful life experiences and make informed decisions about key aspects of their lives.